im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 - one cool thing is that the map is actually updated live with how the solar system is changing

+## Cosmic horror and fear of the unknown

 ## Favourite thing

 - quantum moon storyline

-### Religion

-- big fan of religion (usually christianity) in media
+- solanum being dead on the 5 non-Eye locations due to the rule of quantum entanglement is incredible attention to detail

+### The theology of the Eye

+I'm not really certain why, but I'm actually a big fan of religious themes in the media I consume.
+Not in like a VeggieTales way, but in a way where the people, stories, and concepts are used in the plot or theming.
+Games like Castlevania and Binding of Isaac are really cool to me, and Chrono Crusade is one of my favourite animes.
+Maybe it has to do with growing up Roman Catholic and not really taking to it.
+Either way, the whole theology around the Eye of the Universe in Outer Wilds was something that I enjoyed a lot.

-- it's never explicitly stated that the Nomai have religious beliefs when it comes to quantum mechanics, the Quantum Moon, or the Eye of the Universe, but the way it's written and presented it seems like that is an intended conclusion for the audience to draw.
-Between the Quantum towers, the Eye Shrine District in the Hanging City, and the writing in the Tower of Quantum knowledge explaining that "those who are making the pilgrimage to the Quantum Moon are taking part in a tradition of curiosity and exploration by following in the footsteps of everyone before them who sought the Quantum Moon" (find exact text in game, got this from wiki, there's definitely text about it being "deep and meaningful") it's hard not to get the feel of the basis of a religion.
-The journey to the quantum moon draws parallels to the journey to Mecca that many Muslim make.
+It's never explicitly stated that the Nomai have religious beliefs when it comes to the Eye of the Universe and the quantum mechanics around it.
+The way it's written and presented in the game makes it seem like that is an intended conclusion the audience could draw.
+Between the Quantum towers, the Eye Shrine District in the Hanging City, and Solanum telling you that the pilgrimage to the Quantum Moon is a tradition that all of her people make in their lifetime.
+I find it hard to believe it isn't supposed to evoke the feeling that it is the basis of a religion or some sort of theology.
+[DO I WANT THIS?]The journey to the quantum moon draws parallels to the journey to Mecca that many Muslim make.

-- I'm a big fan of how it is all based around something scientific, but also magical.
+I find it very cool how it is all based around something scientific, but also in a way magical.
 Something that can be observed and follows rules, but can't be explained.
-The writings surrounding the Quantum Moon and the Eye of the Universe and how some of the Nomai viewed and thought about them gives me a deep appreciation[?].
-Religion (or whatever you want to call it) in this game perfectly encapsulates why I have my own beliefs.
+The theology (or whatever you want to call it) and many of the writings in the Eye Shrine District do a good job of encapsulating why I have my own beliefs.
 It isn't necessarily about a set of guidelines on how you should live your life and how to treat your fellow man, but about being introspective and learning how to look inward and ask questions that are bigger than you and world around you.

-[NEED TO VERIFY]
-[FOUND TEXT, CHECK DOWNLOADS]
-- There's one particular dialogue in the Hanging City that I believe is just the thoughts of one person.
-It goes something along the lines of "Why did they eye try to contact us.
-Why were we chosen?
-Was it even trying to contact us?
-Did we just happen to hear it?
-Maybe it doesn't want to be found."
-It's this kind of thinking that speaks to me.
-It's questioning the Nomais' entire purpose as a race and civilization that was built in a location that they went to based on a signal they had believed was calling out to them.
-I think the fact that this dialogue tree is in the Eye Shrine District is very intentional.
+There's one particular dialogue tree in the Hanging City that are just the thoughts of Solanum.
+The transcription of the dialogue is as follows:

+- SOLANUM: I no longer believe, as I did as a child on **Ember Twin**, that the **Eye of the universe** (the source of the signal) wishes to harm us.
+But it may not want to be found, either.
+  - SOLANUM: In fact, the **Eye** may not have wishes at all.
+We have no evidence supporting this.
+- SOLANUM: The terrible circumstances of our arrival here were almost certainly exactly that: circumstance.
+- SOLANUM: I suspect imagining we are special to the **Eye** in some way is wishful thinking.
+The **Eye** might have called out to any sentient species.
+- SOLANUM: Or it might not have been calling out at all, and that my ancestors heard the **Eye**'s signal holds no great, deep meaning.
+- SOLANUM: This wouldn't be so bad, I think.

+I love this dialogue.
+Posing questions around the Nomais' theology while still participating in it speaks to me as human.
+The final line of being ok with not being special, but actually still uncertain if your ok with that truth makes me feel emotional in a way.
+I've spent a lot of time thinking about similar aspects of life.
+I believe the fact that this monologue is in the Eye Shrine District is very intentional.
 Questioning the proverbial[correct word?] "god" in a shrine dedicated to it.

 ## The solar system

+Despite there being very little life in the entirety of the solar system, the game manages to make everything feel so alive.
+This is so impressive to me considering that what goes on in the solar system repeats in the same manner every loop.

+[REWRITE]
+Looking back on the game, it seems like they managed to achieve this a few different ways.
+When the loop initially starts, all of the different celestial bodies in the solar system start from the exact same position.
+However, all the different rotations, weather, how satellites are orbiting, they are all random.
+This is noticeable after a handful of death's in the game, as the initial explosion of the Orbital Probe Cannon will be in slightly different locations on your screen and explode in a different direction each time.
+The tornados on Giant's Deep move in seemingly unpredictable ways.
+The same appears to be true for how brittle hollow will break apart.
+You also can't rely on past trips in Dark Bramble for where to go.
+It gives the game an extra little edge in making it feel even more dynamic.

+The minimap of the solar system is also very cool, as it is really just a tiny living model of it.
+The planets and all the objects around them are on the minimap and reflect where they physically are at that time.
+Time continues while viewing it so you can watch the solar system change as time moves on.

 ### Timberhearth